Salvation brings peace with God. Our peace with God is through our Lord Jesus Christ alone—because our salvation is by him alone.

 The Arminian disagrees.
 He says, “You Calvinists are denying the part that faith plays in salvation.
 But faith plays the most crucial, decisive part, as far as we individually are concerned: don’t you know that we are justified by faith?”

 Yes, we do know that we are justified by faith.
-Indeed, how can we forget that one of the Five Solas3 of the Reformation is by faith alone (sola fide).
-We are justified by faith alone!
-We have always asserted, and never denied, that we are justified by faith alone, and not by works, not by “doing good so that God accepts me into heaven”, not by self-help, not by personal development—not by anything of ourselves.
+Indeed, how can we forget that one of the Five Solas3 of the Reformation is that justification is by faith alone (sola fide).
+We have always asserted, and never denied, that we are justified by faith alone, and not by works, not by “doing good so that God accepts me into heaven,” not by self-help, not by personal development—not by anything of ourselves.
 Faith alone involves a total desisting from all attempts at saving ourselves.
 We are saved by God’s grace alone, by Christ alone (two more of the Five Solas), through faith alone.

 Christian, your believing is not what saved you.